 - Edward was the son of King Ethelred the Unready and his wife Queen Emma.
 He had a brother, Alfred, and a sister, Godgifu, and many half-brothers.

 - In 1013 the Danes invaded England and Edward and his family escaped to Normandy.
 His mother, Emma, was a Norman and daughter of the Duke of Normandy.

 - Edward spent almost twenty-five years in Normandy and when he became King many of his closest advisors were Normans.

-- Although Edward was the King of England, much of the power rested in the hands of three Earls: Leofric of Mercia, Siward of Northumbria and Godwin of Wessex.
-Edward’s favouritism towards his Norman companions upset the Saxon Earls.
+- Although Edward was the King of England, much of the power rested in the hands of three Saxon Earls: Leofric of Mercia, Siward of Northumbria and Godwin of Wessex.
+Edward’s favouritism towards his Norman companions upset the Anglo-Saxon Earls.